wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==
+= 2.0.6 =
+* New: Added ad label for individual post in new interface #117
+* New: Added a tutorial link in the Adsense #116
+* Fix: Fixed AMP single page data duplication issue. #123

 = 2.0.5 =
 * New: Lazy Loading ads feature #104
 * Fix: Improved Conditions for user Targeting #99